Membrane labeling protocol

 Note: If you´re using an evaluation sample, dissolve the substance in 10 µl DMF or DMSO to receive a concentration of 10 µM.

-- Prepare the staining solution using prewarmed live-cell imaging medium.
+- Prepare the staining solution using a prewarmed live-cell imaging medium.
 A final concentration of 10 to 50 nM is recommended.
 The required concentration for proper labeling strongly depends on the used cell type.

 Note: The staining solution is not stable for extended periods of time.
 Therefore, it is recommended that you only prepare enough solution for immediate use.